-Daniel Chatman, assistant professor, city and regional planning
+Daniel Chatman, associate professor, city and regional planning

-Dan Chatman's research areas of interest include travel behavior and the built environment; residential and workplace location choice; "smart growth" and municipal fiscal decision making; and the connections between public transportation, immigration and the economic growth of cities.
+Dan Chatman studies travel behavior and the built environment; residential and workplace location choice; "smart growth" and municipal fiscal decision making; and the connections between public transportation, immigration and the economic growth of cities.

-Before joining UC Berkeley's Department of City and Regional Planning, Chatman was an assistant professor of urban planning and policy at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University and director of the Alan M. Voorhees Transportation Center at Rutgers.
-He has worked as a planner and consultant in the Bay Area, and spent three years with the Peace Corps in Botswana.
+Before joining UC Berkeley's Department of City and Regional Planning, Chatman was an assistant professor of urban planning and policy at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University and director of the Alan M. Voorhees Transportation Center at Rutgers University.
+His previous experience includes work as a planner and consultant in the Bay Area, and three years with the Peace Corps in Botswana.